 Further reading: BIOS vs. UEFI: Difference and Conversion

-Qiling Partition Master is the MBR to GPT conversion tool you're going to use.
-It's a comprehensive disk & partition management program that offers a package of practical solutions to adust disk space, merge or split partitions, copy or clone a drive, migrate OS from HDD to SSD, and the demanded solution here: to convert a disk from MBR and GPT in order to secure boot Windows 11 from the UEFI mode.
+Qiling Partition Master is a comprehensive disk & partition management program that offers solutions such as disk space adjustment, partition merging or splitting, copying or cloning a drive, migrating OS from HDD to SSD, and converting a disk from MBR to GPT to secure boot Windows 11 from UEFI mode.

 Step 1.
 Download and launch Qiling Partition Master on your Windows computer.